devtahab/ideasoft-case/README.md

 New discount types can be added by creating a new class implementing the interface and registering it in DiscountService.

 For future extensions for the order workflow such as shipment tracking and payment:
-- Shipment Model can be created with: order_id, status, tracking_number This way customers can see their orders shipping status by using the tracking_number
+- Shipment Model can be created with: order_id, status, tracking_number.
+This way customers can see their orders shipping status by using the tracking_number.
+Also shipping_address field should be added to the Order Model.
 - Payment can be managed through a webhook endpoint that receives requests from the payment provider.
 The webhook request will be handled by the PaymentController, and process will be delegated to the PaymentService.
 - Orders contain a status field (pending).